jupyter-on-openshift/jupyterhub-quickstart/README.md

 Enabling the JupyterLab Interface
 ---------------------------------

-If you have enabled the addition of the JupyterLab extension during the building of the Jupyter notebook images, or are using the official Jupyter project images, which already come bundled with the JupyterLab extension, you can enable it by setting the ``JUPYTER_ENABLE_LAB`` environment variable.
+By default Jupyter Notebook images still use the classic web interface by default.
+If you want to enable the newer JupyterLab web interface set the ``JUPYTER_ENABLE_LAB`` environment variable.

 ```
-c.KubeSpawner.environment = dict(JUPYTER_ENABLE_LAB='true')
+c.KubeSpawner.environment = { 'JUPYTER_ENABLE_LAB': 'true' }
 ```

-If using ``ProfilesSpawner`` to provide a list of multiple images and only want the JupyterLab interface enabled for certain images, add an ``environment `` setting to the dictionary of settings for just that image.
+If using a profile list and only want the JupyterLab interface enabled for certain images, add an ``environment`` setting to the dictionary of settings for just that image.

 ```
-c.ProfilesSpawner.profiles = [
+c.KubeSpawner.profile_list = [
-    (
-        "Jupyter Project - Minimal Notebook",
-        'minimal-notebook',
-        'kubespawner.KubeSpawner',
-        dict(singleuser_image_spec='docker.io/jupyter/minimal-notebook:latest',
-             singleuser_supplemental_gids=[100],
-             environment=dict(JUPYTER_ENABLE_LAB='true'))
-    )
+    {
+        'display_name': 'Minimal Notebook (Classic)',
+        'default': True,
+        'kubespawner_override': {
+            'image_spec': 's2i-minimal-notebook:3.6'
+        }
+    },
+    {
+        'display_name': 'Minimal Notebook (JupyterLab)',
+        'kubespawner_override': {
+            'image_spec': 's2i-minimal-notebook:3.6',
+            'environment': { 'JUPYTER_ENABLE_LAB': 'true' }
+        }
+    }
 ]
 ```